bourbakis/assorted-readings/anki.md

 > from philosophical point of view, multiple universe langauge is not passable in current stage.
 (John Heil)

 > The author has not mentioned the later development after Sr. Karl Poper.

+# 10/19/2019

+In mathematics, a manifold is a topological space that locally resembles Euclidean space near each point.